56quarters/tunic/doc/source/usage.rst

         previous = release_manager.get_previous_release()

         # If the previous version couldn't be determined for some reason,
-        # we can rollback so we just given up now.
+        # we can't rollback so we just given up now.
 This can happen when
         # there's only a single deployment, when the 'current' symlink
-        # doesn't exist, when deploys aren't named correct, etc.
+        # doesn't exist, when deploys aren't named correctly, etc.
         if previous is None:
             warn("No previous release, can't rollback!")
             return